-As always a warm welcome to anyone who has just encountered MSS.
-We look primarily for those who wish to become our new players and dancers to help us perform at future events!
-We hope you come along on a Wednesday to our main rehearsal, like what you see, and consider joining us!
+Hello and a warm welcome to anyone who has just encountered MSS!
+We look primarily for those who wish to become our new players and dancers to help us perform at future events (especially The Manchester Day Parade), but there are some who attend our main rehearsal regularly just for the fun of it!
+We hope you come along to that, on a Wednesday, like what you see, and consider joining us!

-We will be holding sessions twice a week during term time in the new year,once we find another venue (so bear with us), to hopefully give you an insight into the music we love and perhaps make MSS part of your busy life...
+We will be holding sessions twice a week during term time (once we find another venue so bear with us), to hopefully give you an insight into the music we love and perhaps make MSS part of your busy life...

-If you'd like to set out for yourself on that journey of exploration then your last chance for 2013 will be...
-Wednesday 18th December!
+If you'd like to set out for yourself on that journey of exploration then your next chance will be...
+Wednesday 28th January 2015!